brighter-ai/redact-enterprise-orchestration/README.md

 3. Redact can be shut down with the following script:
 `./stop_redact.sh`

+IMPORTANT: The scripts require to run docker compose under the command `docker compose`.
+That is compose v2 and the compose plugin for docker.
+In compose v1 one needed to run `docker-compose`.
+[More](https://docs.docker.com/compose/migrate/).

 ### Configuration

 The configuration of the docker-compose setup can be changed within the [docker-compose.env](./docker-compose.env) file.